liangdefeng/Sharp.Xmpp/Readme.md

 messaging (IM) and presence functionality.
 In addition, the library offers support for most of the optional procotol extensions.
 More specifically, the following features are supported:

-+ SASL Authentication (PLAIN, DIGEST-MD5, and SCRAM-SHA-1)
++ SASL Authentication (PLAIN, DIGEST-MD5, SCRAM-SHA-1, SCRAM-SHA-256, SCRAM-SHA-512)
 + User Avatars
 + SOCKS5 and In-Band File-Transfer
 + In-Band Registration